inveniosoftware/docs-invenio-rdm/docs/customize/static_pages.md

     └──search_guide.html
 ```

-The templates contain the content that will be displayed in the static pages.

-Static pages are loaded during the setup (`invenio-cli services setup`).
-But can also be loaded any time by using the following command.
+The HTML file is what will be rendered to the user when navigating to the page's URL.

+## Load pages

+To load the new static page to your instance, you can:

+1. Run the instance setup command `invenio-cli services setup`: the command will find the pages defined as above and load them. **Warning: this command will delete all your data!**

+2. In a previously created instance folder, run:

 ```bash
 pipenv run invenio rdm pages create
 ```

-A `force` option is avalaible to wipe out all previous static pages and load them again.
+You can use the `--force` option to wipe out all previously created static pages and load them again.